-Flying from a well mown grass runway, power models use transmitter frequencies which are either 2.4 GHz or odd numbers on 35 MHz.
+Flying from a well-mown grass runway, IC models use transmitter frequencies which are either 2.4 GHz or odd numbers on 35 MHz.

 Advice and help about how to successfully fly your model is readily available.

-If you are nervous of the maiden flight, concerned about the model or your ability to fly it, we have some very experienced pilots that can help.
+If you are nervous about the maiden flight, concerned about the model or your ability to fly it, we have some very experienced pilots that can help.

-60“ wing span and powered by a SC52 four stroke.
+60“ wing span and powered by an SC 52 four stroke.

-Gerald Maull built it meticulously over 18 months from a plan.
+Gerald built it meticulously over 18 months from a plan.